 This page on the NHS website deals with burns and scalds and advises on the most appropriate course of action for anyone who is injured as a result of a burn or scald

-This publication from the Health and Safety Executive contain important information that has been put together to assist employers and employees within the hairdressing industry to make sure that they are following best practice in respect of any chemicals and products they might use on clients; whilst it is specifically written to provide protection for the stylist a number of the issues highlighted also refer to how these chemicals can have an effect on their clients as well.
+This publication from the Health and Safety Executive contain important information.
+It has been put together to assist employers and employees within the hairdressing industry.
+The aim is to make sure that they are following best practice.
+This is in respect of any chemicals and products they might use on clients.
+It is specifically written to provide protection for the stylist.
+However, a number of the issues highlighted also refer to how these chemicals can have an effect on their clients as well.

 You can read more about how to claim for damaged hair in the above guide.

 Businesses are often under the same law as public spaces.
 They have a duty of care to keep visitors safe.
 Read our guide for a better understanding.

 Did you suffer after negligence at a beauty salon?
 Read our guide to see if we could help.